About Jetblue Airways Corporation

-The US represents nearly 70% of total sales, while Latin America and the Caribbean account for the remainder.
+The US represents approximately 70% of total sales, while Latin America and the Caribbean account for the remaining 30%.

 Sales and Marketing

-JetBlue markets its services through advertising and promotions in various media forms including social media outlets.
-It also engages in large multi-market programs, local events, and sponsorships across route network as well as mobile marketing programs.
+JetBlue has over 42 million customers and markets its services through advertising and promotions in various formats, including social media outlets.
+It also engages in large, multi-market programs, local events, and sponsorships across its route network, as well as mobile marketing programs.
 The company sells its services across several major global distribution systems and online travel agents.
-It also sells vacation packages through JetBlue Vacations, a one-stop, value-priced vacation service for self-directed packaged travel planning.
+It also sells vacation packages through JetBlue Vacations, a one-stop, value-priced vacation service for self-directed, packaged travel planning.

 Long Island City, NY 11101-4020